Facts and Stats

 - Residential: Lounges, kitchenettes, computer labs and Internet access are available for freshmen who reside on the east campus in Millennium, Whelan or Saint Peter halls.
 Veterans’ Memorial Court, 140 Complex, Durant Hall and Murray Hall provide apartment-style living with private kitchens, bathrooms and Internet access for upperclassmen.

-- Saint Peter’s fields 19 NCAA Division I intercollegiate athletic teams.
+- Saint Peter’s fields 19 NCAA Division I intercollegiate athletic teams and a Cheerleading team.
 It is a founding member of the Metro Atlantic Athletic Conference (MAAC).

 - Men: Baseball, Basketball, Co-ed Cheerleading, Cross Country, Golf, Indoor/Outdoor Track, Soccer, Swimming/Diving, Tennis.